Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs

 \section{Measurable Representatives of Graph Isomorphism Classes}

-In this section, we establish measurability of marked graph representatives of random isomorphism classes, culminating in the proofs of Lemmas \ref{MG:iso} and \ref{MG:repextexist}.
-Along the way, we introduce a Polish space of canonical representative graphs that may be of independent interest.
-We start with preliminaries in Section \ref{subs-Cprelim} and then establish the main measurable selection results in Section \ref{subs-Cmain}.
+In this section, we establish the measurability of marked graph representatives of random isomorphism classes, culminating in the proofs of Lemmas \ref{MG:iso} and \ref{MG:repextexist}.
+Along the way, we introduce a Polish space of canonical representative graphs that is compatible with local convergence, which may be of independent interest.
+We start with preliminaries in Appendix \ref{subs-Cprelim} and then establish the main measurable selection results in Appendix \ref{subs-Cmain}.